fdrainer/seedinspector/README.md

 ---

 ## What is Seed Inspector?
+> A research-oriented engine focused on mnemonic-origin wallet analysis.

 **Seed Inspector** is a multi-chain wallet discovery engine that derives and analyzes wallets
 from **seed phrases (mnemonics)** and **private keys**.